tachiyomiorg/website/website/src/docs/faq/library.md

   * Update only the Reading category by navigating to <nav to="library">, then tap **Categories** under **Global update**.
   * If the warning persists, create a new category for infrequently updated entries (like monthly series or those on hiatus) and set global updates to target the more frequently updated reading category.

+## Why aren't library updates working?
+Some Android skins (e.g., **MIUI**) aggressively save battery, potentially shutting down apps in the background.

+Whitelist **Tachiyomi** from your battery saver by going to <nav to="advanced"> and tapping **Disable battery optimization**.

+If unsuccessful, refer to [DontKillMyApp](https://dontkillmyapp.com/) for battery-saving options on your device and workarounds.

+## Can I sync between multiple devices?
+**Tachiyomi** can't sync between devices.
+Use its [backup and restore](/docs/guides/backups) features, including [auto backups](/docs/guides/backups#enabling-automatic-backups), for series database and content migration to another device.

 ## How can I ignore duplicate chapters?
 Dealing with series translated by multiple groups that result in duplicate chapter releases?